SAFETAG/SAFETAG/en/exercises/suspicious_activity_analysis/variant_malicious_file.md

 *See the Incident Response activity for additional details.*

 You will need at least one hour to prepare and carry the advanced investigation. this step is optional in case you have time and you think you still have doubts about the file and you need a more advanced result.
 In this step, you will analyze the suspicious file using Cuckoo Sandbox, an automated malware analysis system.
-In case you decided to go with this option, you will need an installed Linux on your audit machine you can use [this guide](https://docs.kali.org/installation/kali-linux-hard-disk-install) to install Kali Linux.
+In case you decided to go with this option, you will need an installed Linux on your audit machine you can use [this Kali guide](https://docs.kali.org/installation/kali-linux-hard-disk-install) to install Kali Linux.

 -   Make sure you have that you have Cuckoo Sandbox installed on your audit Linux machine by running the following command `cuckoo`